St-Xavier-s-College-Mumbai/mos-data-analysis-using-shell-scripting-and-linux-commands-aaron-pinto-10/README.md

 # MOS CIA-1 Assignment
 ### Aaron Pinto, 2305020, 15, TY BSc.IT
 This repo contains the analysis of apache server logs.
-Analysis was dont using shell script and gnuplot.
+Analysis was done using shell script and gnuplot.